leemthai/sniper/docs/zones/key zones.md

 http://leemthai.github.io/sniper/
 Inspect to find it is trying to spawn a threads...... as suspected.
 The upgrade to new codebase mean it is errantly trying to run spawning thread ok - can deal with that in spare time.
+Thought: When you changed the startup code maybe  you run some code  in wasm mode that cant be run on wasm.
+Either network code or thread code

 # Plus this is shit in wasm_demo.rs
 // TEMP very dodgy code here.
 Hard-coding the filename to load.
 Will fail as soon as we switch to a different interval